nphias/ng-hc-starter/README.md

 Uses holochain RSM 0.0.1
 built to work with holochain build: 3675b58

-ensure you have followed the instructions to install holochain including holochain-run-dna do not use nix shell .. it is currently broken.

-ensure you toolkit is up-to-date (rust and rustup) install the wasm feature: rustup target add wasm32-unknown-unknown
+ensure you toolkit is up-to-date (rust and rustup) from the commandline: rustup update install the wasm feature: rustup target add wasm32-unknown-unknown

-git clone the @holochain/conductor-api repo run the ./install-holochain.sh script
+follow instructions to install holochain including holochain-run-dna: do not use nix shell .. it is currently broken. git clone the @holochain/conductor-api repo run the ./install-holochain.sh script

 install npm @holochain-open-dev/holochain-run-dna globally: npm install -g @holochain-open-dev/holochain-run-dna

 from the dna directory: